Tasteful tips to Dress Like a Local

 A well thought out capsule wardrobe in neutral colors without prints or bright colors is perfect for this generally casual country.

 Men have it even easier.
-A nice pair of jeans, shorts and t-shirts, or well ironed button down shirts and slacks will do the trick.
+A nice pair of jeans, shorts, and t-shirts, or well ironed button down shirts and slacks will do the trick.
 Make sure they’re stylish and smart.
-Japanese men look like they’ve been starched and ironed l.
+Japanese men look like they’ve been starched and ironed.

 Plan for the Weather

 Bring extra pieces depending on the season.
-Tokyo, for example can be surprisingly cold in the winter.
-Occasional, unexpected rain storms occur during every season.
+Tokyo, for example, can be surprisingly cold in the winter, and occasional, unexpected rain storms occur during every season.

 A warm scarf will make a huge difference for your comfort level.
-They don’t take up much space in a backpack or purse and can make your day with the warmth it brings during an unexpected weather change.
-They can also be used to cover your shoulders and legs when entering a temple.
+They don’t take up much space in a backpack or purse and can make your day with the warmth they bring during an unexpected weather change.
+They can also cover your shoulders and legs when entering a temple.

 Shop for a new umbrella while you’re here.
-Japan has hundreds of pretty parasols in different shapes, styles and prints.
-They’re used during every season to block the rain or keep the sun off your head and shoulders.
+Japan has hundreds of pretty parasols in different shapes, styles, and prints.
+They’re used every season to block the rain or keep the sun off your head and shoulders.

 Japanese Modesty